FireDaemon: Security Issues

-FireDaemon Lite was used in a variety of trojans and worms from around 1999 to 2004 that exploited various security holes in Windows (e.g. Symantec: W32.
+FireDaemon Lite was used in a variety of Trojans and worms from around 1999 to 2004 that exploited various security holes in Windows (W32.
 Tkbot.
 Worm, Backdoor.
 Vmz, NAI: Generic Dropper.h, BAT/Mumu.worm.c).
-Typically, very old or cracked versions of FireDaemon would have been included in the trojan/worm payload and was used to run tools that facilitated the establishment of botnets (e.g. IRC, FTP servers).
+Typically, very old or cracked versions of FireDaemon would have been included in the Trojan/worm payload and was used to run tools that facilitated the establishment of botnets (e.g. IRC, FTP servers).
 The use of FireDaemon in botnets is well documented across several security forums as well as written about in several books on botnets and internet security (e.g. Hacking Exposed).
 Probably the best known botnet that included FireDaemon is XDCC.
-On rare occasions, anti-malware products may misidentify recent legitimate versions of FireDaemon Pro as being a potential threat by performing "trojan like behaviour".
+On rare occasions, anti-malware products may misidentify recent legitimate versions of FireDaemon Pro as being a potential threat by performing "trojan-like behaviour".
 Advances in anti-malware software since 2005 has resulted in malware authors ceasing to use FireDaemon Pro.
 As such, there have been no reports of FireDaemon Pro being used in malware since 2005.